changeyoung98/CICD/CI&CD/CI&CD.md

     Note：
-    ①Choose ???
-SCM，we can build it at set intervals ②The detailed information will be shown by clicking the "?" in the column
+    ①Choose Polling  SCM，we can build it at set intervals ②The detailed information will be shown by clicking the "?" in the column